Pharmacodynamics

 The observed adverse reactions are presented below.

-Determine the frequency of adverse reactions:
+Determination of the frequency of adverse reactions:

-Allergic reactions: infrequent – angioedema, urticaria.
+Allergic reactions: uncommon – angioedema, urticaria.

 Overdose